chrisZingel/chriszingel.github.io/_posts/2025-06-11-lambda-docker.md

   - Docker
 ---

-Recently, I discovered how easy it is to use VS Code with Docker, and I've started using it when developing AWS Lambda code.
-Having a local environment that closely mirrors the Lambda runtime in the cloud has eliminated many of the classic "it works on my machine" errors—where code runs fine locally but frustratingly fails when deployed.
-Debugging code on AWS is a frustrating experience due to the repetitive cycle of adding print statements, redeploying, and checking logs to isolate where and why an error is occurring in a Lambda function.
+Recently, I discovered how easy it is to use Visual Studio Code with Docker, and I've started using it when developing AWS Lambda.
+Having a local environment that matches Lambda's runtime in the cloud has eliminated for me "it works on my machine" errors—where code runs fine locally but frustratingly fails when deployed.

+Debugging lambda code is a frustrating experience due to the repetitive cycle of adding print statements, redeploying then switching to the logs in the hope of isolating where and why an error is occurring.

-This post walks through how I use VS Code and Docker to develop Lambda functions locally, regardless of the deployment method used for the code.
+This post walks through how I use Visual Studio Code and Docker as my development environment with the option to deploy that Docker image to Lambda.
 {: .notice--info}

-## Setup Visual Studio code for Docker
+## Code Setup
-Installed [VSCode](https://code.visualstudio.com/download), [AWS CLi](https://formulae.brew.sh/formula/awscli) and the VSCode extension `Dev Containers`.
-The `Dev Containers' extension allows you to use a Docker container as your development environment.
-You’ll also need to have [Docker](https://formulae.brew.sh/formula/docker) installed on your machine, along with [Docker Deskstop](https://docs.docker.com/desktop/setup/install/mac-install/), which provides a graphical interface to interact with Docker resources.
+First up install [VSCode](https://code.visualstudio.com/download), [AWS CLi](https://formulae.brew.sh/formula/awscli) and Visual Studio code.
+The extension  `Dev Containers` also needs to be installed which allows you to use a Docker container as your development environment.
+You’ll also need to have installed [Docker](https://formulae.brew.sh/formula/docker) and [Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/).
+This provides the docker server, and a visual way to interact with Docker resources.

-### Docker Image Setup
+### Dockerfile
 The Docker image needs to match the Lambda runtime environment as closely as possible.
-Details of the base image can be found on their [offical Docker image ](https://gallery.ecr.aws/lambda/python) page, and instructions to [create a Docker image] (https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions) is available here.
+The [official Docker image ](https://gallery.ecr.aws/lambda/python) page provides details, along as a code[ sample](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions).
+I also copy over the src folder, containing my custom code, and the handler function, which the Lambda process uses to initiate the Lambda process.

 **Dockerfile**
 ```bash